The Most Frequently Asked Questions

-Who will administer my Ketamine infusion?
+Who will administer my ketamine treatment?

-What conditions can Ketamine treat?
+What conditions can ketamine treat?

 Ketamine is an extremely safe medication when administered in a controlled setting and in low doses by a licensed provider.
-However, there are a few medical conditions that might prohibit you from Ketamine infusion treatments and include the following: uncontrolled high blood pressure, unstable heart disease, untreated hyperthyroid disease, renal insufficiency, liver impairment, current manic episode, or active psychotic (hallucinations or delusions) symptoms associated with schizophrenia, history of ketamine dependence and current pregnancy.
+However, there are a few medical conditions that might prohibit you from receiving ketamine treatments and include the following: uncontrolled high blood pressure, unstable heart disease, untreated hyperthyroid disease, renal insufficiency, liver impairment, current manic episode, or active psychotic (hallucinations or delusions) symptoms associated with schizophrenia, history of ketamine dependence and current pregnancy.

 If you are suffering from acute suicidal thoughts, please contact the National Suicide Prevention Lifeline at 1-800-273-8255.
 We will help you get in touch with your local crisis center or mental health provider.
-However, our clinic do not currently treat patients with acute suicidal ideations.
+However, our clinic does not currently treat patients with acute suicidal ideations.

 Please note that we have a 24 hour cancellation policy.